On this site we provide details on Valio’s preparedness for the coronavirus (COVID-19) and on our operations in exceptional situations.

 We have a core team in charge of assessing the situation.
 We continuously track development of the situation and quickly deploy any necessary actions at the plants, in transportation and at the dairy farms.

 The wellbeing of our people is the foundation of everything we do.
-Since spring, we have limited travel and employee gatherings, as well as meetings with external stakeholders.
+Since spring 2020, we have limited business travel and employee gatherings, as well as meetings with external stakeholders.
 At Valio, working remotely is continuing for the roles where it is possible.

 So far, the situation hasn’t had major impacts on deliveries.
 If the situation changes, we will notify our customers immediately.
 All 12 of our plants have been operating normally the whole time.
 Likewise, milk collection from the farms has functioned normally the entire time.
 We are constantly updating our contingency plans, and we are following the guidance provided by the authorities.

-Our production plants follow Valio’s own internal guidelines and the authorities’ guidelines.
+Our production plants follow Valio’s own, strict internal guidelines and the authorities’ guidelines.
 We have detailed hygiene and testing practices in use at the plants.
-Employees currently are not allowed to come to Valio’s sites if they have even mild flu symptoms.
+Employees are not allowed to come to Valio’s sites if they have even mild flu symptoms.
 We are constantly developing our coronavirus-related practices and the operational readiness at our facilities.
 Here are some examples of our practices:

 Visits to Valio worksites continue to be limited to those that are operationally critical and requiring an in-person presence.
 These include maintenance visits and delivery truck loading and unloading, for example.
 All other visits by outsiders will be postponed to a later date unless the meeting can be handled remotely.

 Truck drivers follow Valio’s coronavirus guidelines; for example, the mandatory use of disposable face masks applies to drivers when they are at Valio’s premises.
 Also distribution vehicle drivers use a face mask at customers’ premises in line with the customers’ requirements.